weidler/logistic-regression/README.md

 Since we do not want to prevent the bias from taking any necessary value, we only apply weight decay to all <img src="./svgs/7f7a18140b9af76bca6df8935c37b126.svg" width=14.883033pt height=9.5433525pt/> except for <img src="./svgs/d1a2f6d69afe0ced3bc7d32fef39f3ab.svg" width=16.784625pt height=9.5433525pt/>.

+# Data

 ![Pairplot of the iris
 dataset<span label="fig:explo"></span>](figures/explodata.png)

-# Data

 The logistic regression model described above is tested on two datasets: the *iris* dataset and the *monk* dataset.
 The **iris dataset** consists of three classes, with 50 data points each.
-Figure [1](#fig:explo) visualizes the dataset in a pairplot.
+The figure above visualizes the dataset in a pairplot.
 It becomes apparent from this plot that the classes *setosa* and *versicolor* can be unambigously distinguished by the use of any two features.
 We will leverage this fact in order to make the above described model applicable to the iris dataset by only taking the first 100 samples into account and hence